Daniyal-Afzal/Project-7/README.md

 #3D animation website in javascrip, css and html

-# This web will take some time in loading so let it loadaout 2 minutes and then view the entire webiste
+# This web will take some time in loading so let it load for 2 minutes and then view the entire website